AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 ### Removed Columns {#removed-columns}

 To simplify the data model and remove redundant and unnecessary data, we've reduced the number of columns imported into Tableau from the original Snowflake table.
-Columns removed include unnecessary foreign keys, denormalized dimensional data better leveraged via relationships to other tables in the model, audit columns, and fields used for internal [!DNL Marketo Measure] processing.
+Columns removed include unnecessary foreign keys, denormalized dimensional data better used via relationships to other tables in the model, audit columns, and fields used for internal [!DNL Marketo Measure] processing.
 You may add or remove columns as required for your business needs by editing the list of imported columns in the Select section of the custom SQL.

 >[!NOTE]
 >